JeremyAnsel/xwa_hooks/README.md

 This hook replaces a static buffer by a dynamic one in lightmaps loading.

+## xwa_hook_mission_objects

+This hook permits to replace mission objects and to enable crafts turrets.

 ## xwa_hook_pilot

 This hook enables pilot meshes animation for any craft.